 "Steak, chicken or burrito de cerdo?"

-"It was a fat steak burrito with extra meat from a restaurant on Valencia Street," Zeno said sitting back down.
-"That same one you took me to right before Halloween.
+"It was a fat steak burrito with extra meat from a restaurant on Valencia Street,” he said opening his eyes and staring at the poker squeezed in his hand.
+He was horrified and put the poker back into place and came back to his seat.
+“That same one you took me to before Halloween.
 I forget the name of the place because I can’t pronounce it in Spanish-"

 "Yes, that's the place."